-King’s cup has been a classic drinking game for years and for a good reason.
+King’s Cup, also known as Ring of Fire, Circle of Death, and Waterfall, has been a classic drinking game for years, and for a good reason.

 It’s a great icebreaker for a group that doesn’t know each other well but it’s also just as fun for tight-knit friends too.

 It gets those who participate in it a nice level of drunk and helps the group learn a little about each other’s wild sides.

 Over the years many of the rules and methods of playing king’s cup have shifted, but we’ll go through the classic way of playing.

 These are the king’s cup rules that most people will know and recognize, even if they’ve played a slightly different version previously.